Jenna Ortega: 2024–present: Continued film roles

+In 2026, she co-starred opposite Natalie Portman in the dark comedy The Gallerist.
+The Guardian and The Hollywood Reporter thought that the film's direction and writing hindered Ortega's acting.

 Upcoming projects

-Ortega has joined the cast of Klara and the Sun (2025) to be directed by Taika Waititi.
+In October 2026, Ortega is set to star as the titular android character in Klara and the Sun, directed by Taika Waititi.
+She is slated to co-star in J. J. Abrams's science fiction-fantasy film The Great Beyond (2027), for which she was given creative control over her character's appearance.

 Other ventures

 Activism and philanthropy

 Ortega has used her platform to support various causes, including Pride Over Prejudice—a DoSomething campaign that advocates for immigrants and refugees—the National Bullying Prevention Center, the AIDS Healthcare Foundation, the Geena Davis Institute on Gender in Media, Planned Parenthood, and the Joint United Nations Programme on HIV and AIDS.
-She is pro-immigration and anti-discrimination, telling Teen Vogue: "It's important to embrace your culture today because there are so many different ethnicities in America.
-At the end of the day, you are you.
-You've got to stay true to yourself, and you can't change yourself in order to fit in or to make someone else feel comfortable."
-Ortega is also an advocate for women's rights.
+She has also advocated for immigration and women's rights and spoken about wanting to increase Latino representation in the entertainment industry.

 In 2016, Ortega organized a meet-and-greet event for fans to raise money for a young girl with cancer.
 At the 2018 Radio Disney Music Awards, Ortega wore a jacket displaying the words "I Do Care and U Should Too" in response to the clothing First Lady of the United States Melania Trump wore on a visit to see immigrant children who were being housed without their parents.
 Trump's jacket read, "I Really Don't Care, Do U?".
-Ortega's protest gained significant media coverage; she told the Associated Press that Trump's apparel displayed a lack of judgement and as the first lady, she ought to show concern for migrant children.
+Ortega's protest gained significant media coverage; she told the Associated Press that Trump's apparel displayed poor judgment and that as First Lady, she ought to show concern for migrant children.
 Ortega later said: "We should all care about each other and our country ... we are one country under God".
-In 2019, Ortega appeared at numerous We Day benefit concerts across the U.S. and Canada to raise funds for WE Charity.
+In 2019, she appeared at numerous We Day benefit concerts in the U.S. and Canada to raise funds for WE Charity.

-In 2023, Ortega, as part of a group called Artists4Ceasefire, signed a letter urging the United States Congress and President Joe Biden to call for an immediate ceasefire in the Gaza Strip during the Israeli–Palestinian conflict.
+In 2023, as part of Artists4Ceasefire, Ortega signed a letter urging the United States Congress and President Joe Biden to call for an immediate ceasefire in the Gaza Strip during the Israeli–Palestinian conflict.
 She later condemned the Tel al-Sultan attack and emphasized the need for a ceasefire.
+In 2026, she denounced the United States Immigration and Customs Enforcement (ICE) following the killings of Renée Good and Alex Pretti.

 Endorsements

 In 2020, Ortega was named a brand ambassador for the cosmetics manufacturer Neutrogena and was the face of its "My Quinceañera Journey" campaign.
 In 2023, she became an ambassador for the sportswear company Adidas and the luxury fashion brand Dior.
 She was the face of Adidas Sportswear, the company's first new line in 50 years, as well as one of the faces of the #DareInGrisDior campaign.
 In 2025, she was announced as a global beauty ambassador for Dior.
-Ortega starred alongside Danny Ramirez, Olivia Negron, and Patricia Mauceri in an advertisement for Doritos that aired at the Super Bowl LVIII in February 2024.
+Ortega starred alongside Danny Ramirez, Olivia Negron, and Patricia Mauceri in an advertisement for Doritos that aired during Super Bowl LVIII in February 2024.